-Weighting Туре Description 20% Source Assignment Individually, students will source a research article on the topic of their group's position paper.
-They will then write an essay contextualising and summarising the key arguments, and justifying the article's credibility.
-40% Draft Body Paragraphs Individually, students will write one paragraph towards their group's position paper.
+Weighting Туре Description 20% Source Assignment Due before lesson 8 Individually, students will source a research article on the topic of their group's position paper.
+They will then write an essay contextualising and summarising the key arguments.
+The paper must be written in English .
+30% Draft Body Paragraphs Due before lesson 13 Individually, students will write one paragraph towards their group's position paper.
 30% Final Position Paper Each group will submit a final draft of the position paper, incorporating feedback from the different stages of development.
 10% Presentation & Defence of Final Position Each group will present and defend their position.
-Penalties will occur for weak participation throughout the whole course Participation Penalties will occur in these key areas: Classroom performance, i.e., students will be penalised for remaining uninvolved in discussions and/or being disengaged with classroom exercises, assignments, etc. Completion and submission of assignments, i.e., students will be penalised for not completing formative assignments or for completing a formative assignment in a cursory manner.
-Teamwork by an individual, i.e., a low-level of contribution to teamwork will be penalised.
-Ill manners toward classmates and/or teachers will lead to a penalty.
+10% Participation 5%: Classroom performance, i.e., students' involvement in discussions and/or being engaged with classroom exercises, assignments, etc. 5%: Peer review, i.e., students need to provide feedback on the works of their peers and submit their feedback as homework on turnitin.